Amid the coronavirus outbreak, flu season blazes on in Washington state

 With the coronavirus cases in New York doubling in the last 24 hours, Gov. Andrew Cuomo has declared a state of emergency to unlock certain government powers to handle the outbreak - but testing kits..

-Washington state Gov. Jay Inslee brushed off on Sunday criticism by President Trump about his state’s response to the coronavirus outbreak and instead praised...
-FOXNews.com Also reported by •USATODAY.com

 California has seen its first death from coronavirus, officials have said, bringing the number of deaths in the United States from the virus to 11.
 This is the...
-Independent Also reported by •Newsmax •Seattle Times •NaturalNews.com •USATODAY.com
+Independent Also reported by •Newsmax •Seattle Times •NaturalNews.com